AlessandroSinibaldi/QRW_and_Anderson_localization/README.md

 # QRW_and_Anderson_localization
-This repository contains brief codes written in Python, that are useful to study the properties of Quantum Random Walk and Anderson localization.
+This repository contains codes written in Python with the purpose of studying Quantum Random Walk and Anderson localization.